aswna/vimdeck-show/README.md

 ## Notes
 ### PDF
-To create a PDF file out of the presentation, save each slide as screenshots, then use these images for creating the PDF:
+To create a PDF file out of the presentation, save each slide as a screenshot, then use these images for creating the PDF:

     convert $(find -maxdepth 1 -type f -name '*.png' | sort -n | paste -sd\ ) presentation.pdf